- 10 Ramsay Rd Pennant Hills

 - (02) 9875 2311

-The Gastroenterologist will study your files from your doctor and then prescribe some diagnostic tests for you.
+Your Gastroenterologist will study your files from your doctor and then prescribe some diagnostic tests for you.
 During your initial visit, they will explain the specific procedure needed, help you visualise the results and go over the risks.

 EFTPOS/ Credit Card is the preferred method of payment.